Fox's Cavuto: Trump Skeptic, Genial Workhorse

 On a recent visit, I noted that Cavuto's corner office used to belong to former Fox News host Bill O'Reilly.
 Despite occasional objections, Cavuto shies away from such bombast.

 "I think there are always loud voices in a room or at a network," he says.
 "I don't have a particularly loud voice.
 I don't shout people down.
-I just encourage I hope what will be adult-like debate and leave it at that."
+I just encourage I hope what will be adultlike debate and leave it at that."

-The former Carter White House intern has been, since Fox News's inception in 1996, a reliable champion of capitalism, the financial markets, and free trade — a Wall Street conservative, if such terms did not carry so much added ideological and partisan freight these days.
-As he said on his Fox Business show recently: "I'm about the green, it's not red or blue."
+The former Carter White House intern has been, since Fox News' inception in 1996, a reliable champion of capitalism, the financial markets and free trade — a Wall Street conservative, if such terms did not carry so much added ideological and partisan freight these days.
+As he said on his Fox Business show recently: "I'm about the green; it's not red or blue."

 But Cavuto periodically flies the colors of his own flag.
 Earlier this month, he expressed his doubts about Trump's grip on the truth.